Type 1 Pregnancy Risks and How to Minimize Them

 1. Keep your blood glucose levels in range

 The most important thing you can do as a type 1 mother-to-be is to try and get your blood glucose levels in a healthy range.
 Check your number and check often.
 This will decrease the chance of excessive sugars being given to your baby.
 Excessive sugars for your baby may cause them to grow quickly as if being “over fed” (Macrosomia) or can do harm to the early development of organs (fully developed by week seven).

 This is not just vital for your baby’s health during pregnancy but also before conception.
 Doctors recommend having your blood glucose levels in range three to six months before you become pregnant.

 Be sure to set goals with your doctor ahead of time so you know what an appropriate range is for you.
-Also, if you aren’t on a CGM and pump already, talk to your doctor about the possibility of using these devices as they can be helpful in monitoring and controlling your BGLs.
+Also, if you aren’t on a continuous glucose monitor (CGM) and pump already, talk to your doctor about the possibility of using these devices as they can be helpful in monitoring and controlling your blood glucose levels (BGLs).
 Remember that a healthy, pre-planned diet can also help you mange BGLs as you can anticipate how you will respond to the food you’re consuming.
-Exercise can also reduce the need for insulin, helping you to stay healthy for your baby while naturally lowing your blood sugar.
-(Be sure to always consult a doctor before making changes to your lifestyle.)
+Exercise can also reduce the need for insulin, helping you to stay healthy for your baby while naturally lowering your blood sugar.
+(Be sure to always consult a doctor before making changes to your lifestyle).